PREAMBLE AND SUMMARY

 3.1.
 REGULATORY FRAMEWORK

-The SÚJB was established as the Czech Republic’s national regulatory authority in the nuclear safety and radiation protection field on 1 January 1993 by Act No. 21/1992 Coll.
-The competencies of the former Czechoslovak Atomic Energy Commission were divided into regulatory activities (nuclear safety and safeguards), which were transferred to the SÚJB, and promotional activities, which were transferred to the Ministry of Industry and Trade.
-In 1995, the SÚJB assumed regulatory responsibility in the overall area of radiation protection (from the Ministry of Health) and in 2000 and 2002, respectively, extended the scope of its responsibilities to regulation in the area of material and technologies which could be used for chemical and biological weapons (in case of chemical weapons from the Ministry of Industry and Trade).
-To simplify the inspection process in important mechanical parts in nuclear installations (like pressure tubes or vessels), ‘technical’ safety responsibility in the area was also in 2005 transferred to the SÚJB.
+The SÚJB was established as the Czech Republic’s national regulatory authority to oversee nuclear safety and radiation protection on 1 January 1993 by Act No. 21/1992 Coll.
+The competencies of the former Czechoslovak Atomic Energy Commission were divided first into regulatory activities (nuclear safety and safeguards), which were transferred to the SÚJB, and second into promotional activities, which were transferred to the Ministry of Industry and Trade.
+In 1995, the SÚJB assumed regulatory responsibility in the overall area of radiation protection from the Ministry of Health.
+In 2000 and 2002 respectively, the scope of the SÚJB’s responsibilities was extended to regulate material and technologies that could be used for chemical and biological weapons (in the case of chemical weapons, from the Ministry of Industry and Trade).
+In 2005, ‘technical’ safety responsibilities were transferred to the SÚJB to simplify the inspection of important mechanical parts in nuclear installations, such as pressure tubes or vessels.

-The SÚJB has about 210 employees.
+The SÚJB has 218 employees.
 Its organizational chart is presented in Fig. 3.